MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_Microarrays/README.md

    * Save it into your personal folder using *File > Save As*

 3. Using your notebook, follow the [online tutorial](https://matthieumoreau06.github.io/Microarrays_hts_2020/) to conduct the analysis.

-At this point you can use the notebook to conduct the statistical analysis